Calculating derivatives from data with GPs

 tmp2 = (x - v) * (fx - fw)

-With the parameter values in hand, we can perform the above calculations with augmented covariance matrices.
-This is implemented in the bebi103.gp.posterior_mean_cov()
+With the parameter values in hand, we can perform the above calculations for the derivative with augmented covariance matrices.
+This is implemented in the bebi103.gp.posterior_mean_cov_deriv()

 [7]: